Kimberly Wright Cassidy

-Kimberly Wright Cassidy (born c.
-1963 in Pennsylvania) was named the ninth president of Bryn Mawr College on February 12, 2014 and was formally inaugurated on September 20, 2014.
+Kimberly Wright Cassidy (born 1963) is an American psychologist.
+She was named the ninth president of Bryn Mawr College on February 12, 2014 and was formally inaugurated on September 20, 2014.
 She had served as interim president since Jane Dammen McAuliffe ended her term as president on June 30, 2013.

 Education

 Cassidy received her master's degree and Ph.D. in psychology from the University of Pennsylvania and earned a bachelor's degree with distinction in psychology from Swarthmore College.

 Career

 Cassidy joined the Bryn Mawr faculty in the Department of Psychology in 1993, and was Chair of Bryn Mawr's Department of Psychology from 2004 to 2007.
 She was the Provost from 2007 until she became the Interim President on July 1, 2013.
-She often holds pop up events to increase engagement of the students, faculty and staff.